 The Autosave function makes it easy to keep from losing your work.
 All you have to do is write and format, and it will take care of the rest.

 The books in Atticus are saved to the cloud.
 Everything is saved on secure servers, meaning you can access it from anywhere, and you don't have to worry about your computer breaking down and losing all your data.

 Additionally, you have the option to backup your books, either one at a time, or all at once.
 It’s secure and you therefore you don’t have to worry about losing your work.

 6. In-app Spell Check

-Atticus is set up to have spell check natively in the app, with further plans to integrate ProWritingAid in the future.
+Atticus is set up to have spell check natively in the app, with integrations with ProWritingAid as well.
 While we'd like to integrate with Grammarly, it's a bit of a difficult company to work with and the way they designed their program, it's a bit problematic – but we'll keep trying.

 7. Offline Use

 While Atticus is cloud based, you can use the program and many* of its features offline if you so choose.

 To do this you can to download the Progressive Web App (instructions here) onto your computer or smart device, or you can log in with a browser before you go offline.
 That way you can take Atticus with you wherever you need to go.
 The only time you'll need to be connected online is either initially login in, when you upload a document, export a document, and when you collaborate (a future feature).

 *You will still need access to the Internet the first time you log in, and to export a book.